dentarg/auth0-blog/_posts/2018-01-24-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-1.markdown

 - 2016-06-27-auth0-support-for-aspnet-core
 ---

-**TL;DR:** Any modern Web application can't ignore the need to manage security.
-In the series of posts starting with this one we will build a Web application based on ASP.NET Core 2.0 and React and we will integrate it with [Auth0](https://auth0.com/) security services.
-In this article we are going to develop the ASP.NET Core 2.0 Web APIs of our application.
+**TL;DR:** In this series of posts, starting with this one, you will build a web application based on ASP.NET Core 2.0 and React.
+To solve the identity management feature, you will integrate this stack with [Auth0](https://auth0.com/).
+In this first part of the series, you are going to use ASP.NET Core 2.0 to develop the APIs of your application.
 [The final code can be found in this GitHub repository](https://github.com/andychiare/netcore2-auth0).

 ---